aliemteam/aliemcards/cards/nsaid-gi-bleed/card.md

 - Stomach and platelets have much more COX-1 receptors than COX-2 receptors.
 - Below are statistics from a systematic review on NSAIDs and upper GI complications (bleeding, perforation)

-**Ketorolac pearls**
+## Ketorolac

-- Has the highest relative risk for upper GI complication = 14.54
+- Has the highest relative risk for upper GI complication = 14.54 (see below)
 - Before giving, first check that patients do NOT have a history of a GI bleed or peptic ulcer disease.

+## NSAID-Induced Complications

 | **NSAID Medication**                      | **Estimated Relative Risk of Complication** | **[95 % CI]** |
 | ----------------------------------------- | :-----------------------------------------: | :-----------: |